occost/Ucla-Swipe-Tracker/README.md

 ## Components
 * **Balance Info:** Fetches user data from Firebase, calculates remaining meal swipes, and displays a message based on the user's meal plan and swipe usage.
 * **Calendar:** Manages a calendar for tracking meal swipes, allowing users to add, clear, and update entries for each day of the week.
-* **Fetching Daily Menu:** Defines functions to fetch breakfast, lunch, and dinner menus from a JSON server.
 * **Menu:** Fetches today's menu from a dynamically imported JSON file based on the current date and displays the options categorized by meal type and dining locations.
 * **Navbar:** Defines a Navbar component with navigation links styled using CSS from the Navbar module, facilitating page navigation in a Next.js application.
 * **Profile:**  Enables users to plan weekly meal swipes by selecting preset options and adjusting swipe values for each day, accompanied by feedback messages.